webplane/appframe/docs/index.md

 # Introduction and Installation

 Appframe is an open source python library that reduces the code and complexity of developing command line applications.
-It handles most of the low level using a "pluggable" modules architecture.
+It handles most of the low level logic while enforcing a modular architecture.

 ##  Features